Assassin's Creed: Lineage: Episode 1

 In 1476 Florence, Giovanni Auditore monologues about the corruption, betrayal and murder hidden behind the enlightenment of the Renaissance, and about his fight to preserve justice, honor, and his family's safety.
 From the shadows, he quietly watches his family enjoying themselves at dinner, before departing into the moonlit streets of Florence.
 Outside, he ambushes a party of mercenaries led by Rodrigo Borgia as they attempt to sneak out of the city.
 Giovanni kills two of the mercenaries and incapacitates the third, but Borgia escapes in the confusion.
-Giovanni brings the surviving mercenary to Lorenzo de' Medici, where he is tortured for information, revealing a plot to assassinate the Duke of Milan, Galeazzo Maria Sforza, on St Stephen's Day.
+Giovanni brings the surviving mercenary to Lorenzo de' Medici, where he is tortured for information, revealing a plot to assassinate the Duke of Milan, Galeazzo Maria Sforza, on Saint Stephen's Day.
 Giovanni races to Milan but arrives too late to prevent Sforza's death.
 After killing the assassins, Giovanni searches one of the bodies and finds several coins stamped with the coat of arms of Venice.
 Returning home, he monologues that Sforza's death has robbed Medici of a powerful ally, but that he knows where to find those responsible.